coord-e/magicpak/README.md

 ### Docker images

-We provide some base images that contains `magicpak` and its optional dependencies to get started.
+We provide some base images that contain `magicpak` and its optional dependencies to get started.

 | name                                                         | description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |